rust-lang/rust/text/0000-try-expr.md

 We believe `catch` to be a poor choice of keyword, because it:

-1. is used nowhere in other languages to demarcate the body which can result in an exceptional path.
+1. is used in few in other languages to demarcate the body which can result in an exceptional path.
 Instead, it is almost exclusively used for exception handlers of the form: `catch(pat) { recover_expr }`.
 4. extending `catch` with handlers will require a different word such as